terraform-aws-modules/terraform-aws-eks/UPGRADE-18.0.md

   - [AWS EKS Managed Node Group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html), `eks_managed_node_groups`, was previously referred to as simply node group, `node_groups`
   - [Self Managed Node Group Group](https://docs.aws.amazon.com/eks/latest/userguide/worker.html), `self_managed_node_groups`, was previously referred to as worker group, `worker_groups`
   - [AWS Fargate Profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html), `fargate_profiles`, remains unchanged in terms of naming and terminology
-- The three different node group types supported by AWS and the module have been refactored into standalone sub-modules that are both used by the root `eks` module as well as available for indiviudal, standalone consumption if desired.
+- The three different node group types supported by AWS and the module have been refactored into standalone sub-modules that are both used by the root `eks` module as well as available for individual, standalone consumption if desired.
   - The previous `node_groups` sub-module is now named `eks-managed-node-group` and provisions a single AWS EKS Managed Node Group per sub-module definition (previous version utilized `for_each` to create 0 or more node groups)
     - Additional changes for the `eks-managed-node-group` sub-module over the previous `node_groups` module include:
       - Variable name changes defined in section `Variable and output changes` below
       - Support for nearly full control of the IAM role created, or provide the ARN of an existing IAM role, has been added
       - Support for nearly full control of the security group created, or provide the ID of an existing security group, has been added
       - User data has been revamped and all user data logic moved to the `_user_data` internal sub-module; the local `userdata.sh.tpl` has been removed entirely
-  - The previous `fargate` sub-module is now named `fargate-profile` and provisions a single AWS EKS Fargate Profile per sub-module definition (previous version utilized `for_eadch` to create 0 or more profiles)
+  - The previous `fargate` sub-module is now named `fargate-profile` and provisions a single AWS EKS Fargate Profile per sub-module definition (previous version utilized `for_each` to create 0 or more profiles)
     - Additional changes for the `fargate-profile` sub-module over the previous `fargate` module include:
       - Variable name changes defined in section `Variable and output changes` below
       - Support for nearly full control of the IAM role created, or provide the ARN of an existing IAM role, has been added